New Zealand reports first death linked to Pfizer COVID-19 vaccine - Up News Info

 Article content

-WELLINGTON — New Zealand reported its first recorded death linked to U.S. drugmaker Pfizer’s COVID-19 vaccine, the health ministry said on Monday, after a woman suffered a rare side effect leading to inflammation of her heart muscle.
+WELLINGTON — New Zealand reported its first recorded death linked to U.S. drugmaker Pfizer’s COVID-19 vaccine, the health ministry said on Monday, after a woman suffered a rare side-effect leading to inflammation of the heart muscle.

-The news of the death comes as the country battles an outbreak of the Delta variant after nearly six months of being virus free.
+The report comes as the country battles an outbreak of the Delta variant after nearly six months of being virus free.
 It followed a review by an independent panel monitoring the safety of the vaccines.

 “This is the first case in New Zealand where a death in the days following vaccination has been linked to the Pfizer COVID-19 vaccine,” the ministry said in a statement, without giving the woman’s age.